-10) The Company has provided remedial measures if the Company has committed human rights violations to mitigate human rights impacts that may arise from the Company considering the level of impact.
+12) Has provided remedial measures if the Company has committed human rights violations to mitigate human rights impacts that may arise from the Company considering the level of impact.
 The process is as follows:

-- Apologizing - Compensation, both in monetary and non-monetary form - Stopping some operations - Providing damage control and prevention of recurrence

-The Company has established a process for monitoring results, auditing, assessing risks and human rights impacts regularly, and setting guidelines or measures to manage risks appropriately by giving all departments the responsibility to supervise and manage the risks under their duty.
+- Apologizing - Compensation, both in monetary and non-monetary form - Stopping some operations - Arrangement of damage control and prevention of recurrence regularly, and setting guidelines or measures to manage risks appropriately by giving all departments the responsibility to supervise and manage the risks under their duty.
 In addition, the Company develops communication channels to promote knowledge, understanding, and respect for human rights practices, including providing channels for listening to opinions and suggestions from employees, outsiders, and stakeholders, reflecting problems, reporting clues or complaints.
 In the event of an event or action that may constitute a violation of human rights, report whistleblowers or complaints to the Company through two channels: Call Center 02-017-7770 and Website: https://bit.ly/HRcom7Care to bring opinions to review and to prevent risks that may occur in violation of human rights.